blaenk/site/input/notes/vue.markdown

 ## Vue Instance

-The `Vue` function can be used to create a Vue instance, which by convention is often named `vm` for "view model."
+The `Vue` function can be used to create a Vue instance, which by convention is often named `vm` for "ViewModel."
 The `Vue` function takes an options object.

 Upon creation, all properties found in its `data` object are registered with the reactivity system.
 Only the `data` properties that existed at instantiation time are reactive.